Hydraulic head: Head loss

 In any real moving fluid, energy is dissipated due to friction; turbulence dissipates even more energy for high Reynolds number flows.
-This dissipation, called head loss, is divided into two main categories, "major losses" associated with energy loss per length of pipe, and "minor losses" associated with bends, fittings, valves, etc. The most common equation used to calculate major head losses is the Darcy–Weisbach equation.
-Older, more empirical approaches are the Hazen–Williams equation and the Prony equation.
+This dissipation, called head loss, is divided into two main categories, "major losses" associated with energy loss per length of pipe, and "minor losses" associated with bends, fittings, valves, etc. The most common equation used to calculate major head losses is the Darcy-Weisbach equation.
+Older, more empirical approaches include the Hazen–Williams equation and the Prony equation.

 For relatively short pipe systems, with a relatively large number of bends and fittings, minor losses can easily exceed major losses.
 In design, minor losses are usually estimated from tables using coefficients or a simpler and less accurate reduction of minor losses to equivalent length of pipe, a method often used for shortcut calculations of pneumatic conveying lines pressure drop.